Iqra9898tahir/playwright-basics-to-advanced/23-PW_interview_basics_ques/Readme.md

 > Interviewers care more about **how you think**
 > than about syntax.
 > Always explain problem → approach → reasoning.
+# Playwright Advanced Interview Questions (Missing/High-Priority)

+This README covers **advanced Playwright concepts**, **scenario-based questions**, and **framework-level understanding** that are often asked in interviews but were not covered in previous notes.

+---

+## Part 1: Core Advanced Concepts

+---

+### 1️⃣ Browser vs Context vs Page

+**Spoken Interview Answer:**
+> Browser is the actual browser instance.
+> Context is an isolated session (cookies, storage) — each test runs in its own context.
+> Page is a single tab in that context.
+> Using separate contexts ensures test isolation and allows parallel execution safely.

+---

+### 2️⃣ How does Playwright ensure test isolation?

+**Spoken Interview Answer:**
+> Each test runs in its own **browser context**, so cookies, localStorage, and cache do not leak between tests.
+> This allows reliable parallel execution and prevents flaky results.

+---

+### 3️⃣ How do retries work in Playwright?

+**Spoken Interview Answer:**
+> Retries can be configured per test or globally in `playwright.config`.
+> Usually enabled in CI to handle transient issues.
+> Retries are not a fix for flaky tests — they only mask temporary failures.

+---

+### 4️⃣ How do you run specific tests / tags / grep?

+**Spoken Interview Answer:**
+> Use `test.only` to run a single test, `test.describe` to group tests, or `--grep` to run tests matching a pattern.
+> This is useful for smoke tests, regression suites, or CI pipelines.

+---

+### 5️⃣ Difference between `page.locator()` and `page.$()`

+**Spoken Interview Answer:**
+> `page.locator()` returns a **Locator**, which supports **auto-waiting** and retries.
+> `page.$()` returns an **ElementHandle**, which does **not** auto-wait.
+> Using Locator is recommended for stable tests.

+---

+## Part 2: Fixtures & Test Data

+---

+### 6️⃣ Global Setup vs Fixtures – when to use what?

+**Spoken Interview Answer:**
+> Global setup runs once per test run — e.g., login, environment setup.
+> Fixtures run per test or per worker — e.g., browser page, test data injection.
+> Both help avoid repeating setup code.

+---

+### 7️⃣ How do you handle test data management?

+**Spoken Interview Answer:**
+> I use static test data for predictable scenarios.
+> For dynamic tests, I generate data using libraries like Faker.
+> Environment-specific test data is managed using config or `.env` files.

+---

+## Part 3: Debugging & Flaky Tests

+---

+### 8️⃣ How do you debug flaky tests using Trace Viewer?

+**Spoken Interview Answer:**
+> Open the trace, replay the steps, check locator resolution, network calls, and timing issues.
+> This helps identify whether flakiness comes from locators, waits, or environment issues.

+---

+### 9️⃣ What happens if one worker crashes?

+**Spoken Interview Answer:**
+> Only that worker’s tests fail.
+> Other workers continue independently.
+> Retried tests and isolation prevent cascading failures.

+---

+### 🔟 How do you combine API and UI testing in Playwright?

+**Spoken Interview Answer:**
+> I create test data using APIs, validate via UI, then clean up via API.
+> This ensures UI tests do not fail due to unstable backend data.

+---

+### 1️⃣1️⃣ How do you validate API schema or response structure?

+**Spoken Interview Answer:**
+> I validate status codes, response keys, and data types using assertions.
+> Can also mock API responses to simulate backend scenarios.

+---

+## Part 4: Trick / Follow-up Questions

+---

+### 1️⃣2️⃣ Why not use `waitForTimeout()`?

+**Spoken Interview Answer:**
+> Fixed waits are prone to flakiness.
+> Always use **auto-waits** or explicit expectations like `toBeVisible()` or `toHaveText()`.

+---

+### 1️⃣3️⃣ What do you do if auto-wait is not enough?

+**Spoken Interview Answer:**
+> Use explicit locators with conditions, or wait for network calls and DOM stability.
+> Avoid adding arbitrary sleep times.

+---

+### 1️⃣4️⃣ Can Playwright test mobile?

+**Spoken Interview Answer:**
+> Yes, by emulating devices with viewport and user-agent settings.
+> Supports mobile web testing, but not real devices.

+---

+### 1️⃣5️⃣ When would you NOT automate a test?

+**Spoken Interview Answer:**
+> One-time flows, highly unstable UI, or tests with low ROI.
+> Always focus on stable, repeatable, and critical scenarios.

+---

+## Part 5: Framework Design / Scalability

+---

+### 1️⃣6️⃣ How do you design a scalable Playwright framework?

+**Spoken Interview Answer:**
+> I use **Page Object Model** for locators and reusable actions.
+> Maintain separation of **tests, pages, utilities, and test data**.
+> Use **fixtures** for login, environment setup, and context creation.
+> Configure **parallel execution, retries, and reporting**.
+> Use **storageState** for login reuse.
+> This makes the framework **clean, maintainable, and scalable**.

+---